 Authentication method

-An authentication method is a specific mechanism or process used in cybersecurity to verify the claimed identity of a user, device, or system attempting to access resources or services.
-This verification forms a foundational component of Identity & Access Management (IAM), establishing authenticity before any authorization decisions can be made.
-Authentication methods rely on various factors to confirm legitimacy: something the user knows (like a password), something the user possesses (such as a security token), or something the user inherently is (biometric data like fingerprints).
+An authentication method is a specific mechanism or process used in cybersecurity to verify the claimed identity of a user, device, or system before granting access to resources or services.
+It serves as a foundational component of Identity & Access Management (IAM), demanding proof of identity based on one or more factors: something the user knows (such as a password), something the user possesses (such as a security token or smart card), or something the user inherently is (such as a fingerprint or facial recognition).
+Common examples include passwords, multi-factor authentication (MFA), biometrics, digital certificates, and single sign-on (SSO).